 In the circumstances, a paid carer is someone such as your nurse.
 It does not include a person who is looking after you and receiving a carer’s pension or similar benefit.

 - a person who is your close friend or relative provided they are over the age of 18 years and are not your paid carer.

-Given the significance of your personal/health matters it is important you ensure the person(s) you would like have the power to act on your behalf if you are not in a position to make these decisions yourself.
+Given the significance of your personal/health matters, you must ensure the person(s) you would like to have the power to act on your behalf if you are not in a position to make these decisions yourself.

 If you would like to appoint an attorney(s) to have the power to make personal/health decisions for you, then you will need to make a new Enduring Power of Attorney and potentially revoke your existing document.

 Similarly, if your circumstances or the circumstances of your attorney(s) have changed, irrespective of when you made your Enduring Power of Attorney, then we recommend you consider reviewing and revising your Enduring Power of Attorney.